 TIP: The credit for freshening breath goes to beneficial bacteria in yogurt, so look for probiotic yogurt with the live active culture strains Lactobacillus bulgaricus or Streptococcus thermophilus.

 You really don’t need to reinvent the wheel when it comes to bad-breath fighting snacks.
 Orange slices are another basic kid-approved food that can help freshen breath.
-Not only are they nutritious in general and good for gum health, vitamin C rich-foods create an environment that odor-producing bacteria just can’t tolerate.
+Not only are they nutritious in general and good for gum health, but vitamin C rich-foods also create an environment that odour-producing bacteria just can’t tolerate.

-TIP: As oranges, melons, and berries, also deliver powerful antioxidants that can support periodontal treatments, according to the journal Nutrients.
+TIP: Like oranges, melons, and berries, also deliver powerful antioxidants that can support periodontal treatments, according to the journal Nutrients.